Maria Goeppert Mayer: Early life and education

-Maria Göppert was born on June 28, 1906, in Kattowitz (now Katowice, Poland), then located in the Kingdom of Prussia, the only child of paediatrician Friedrich Göppert and Maria Wolff.
+Maria Göppert was born on June 28, 1906, in Kattowitz (now Katowice, Poland), Germany, the only child of paediatrician Friedrich Göppert and Maria Wolff.
 In 1910, she moved with her family to Göttingen, where her father, a sixth-generation university professor, was appointed Professor of Pediatrics at the University of Göttingen.
 She was closer to her father than to her mother; "Well, my father was more interesting", she later explained; "He was after all a scientist".

 Göppert was educated at the Höhere Technische in Göttingen, a school for middle-class girls who aspired to higher education.
 In 1921, she entered the Frauenstudium, a private high school run by suffragettes that aimed to prepare girls for university.
-She took the abitur, the university entrance examination, at age 17, a year early, with three or four girls from her school and thirty boys.
+She took the Abitur, the university entrance examination, at age 17, a year early, with three or four girls from her school and thirty boys.
 All the girls passed, but only one of the boys did.

 In the spring of 1924, Göppert entered the University of Göttingen, where she studied mathematics.
 She spent one year at the University of Cambridge in England, before returning to Göttingen.
 A purported shortage of women mathematics teachers for schools for girls led to an upsurge of women studying mathematics at a time of high unemployment, and there was even a female professor of mathematics at Göttingen, Emmy Noether, but most were only interested in qualifying for their teaching certificates.

 Göppert became interested in physics, and chose to pursue a Ph.D. instead.
 In her 1931 thesis, she worked out the theory of possible two-photon absorption by atoms.
 Eugene Wigner later described the thesis as "a masterpiece of clarity and concreteness".
 At the time, the chances of experimentally verifying her thesis seemed remote, but the development of the laser permitted the first experimental verification in 1961, when two-photon-excited fluorescence was detected in a europium-doped crystal.
 To honor her fundamental contribution to this area, the unit for the two-photon absorption cross-section is named the "GM".
 One GM is 10^{−50} cm^{4} s photon^{−1}.
 Her examiners were three Nobel Prize winners: Max Born, James Franck, and Adolf Otto Reinhold Windaus (in 1954, 1925, and 1928, respectively).